 A governmental unit presuming a territory makes it different from a club or a firm, which may have functions and some form of management or government, but need not have a territory.
 For a discussion of firms, see Coase (1937,1988c).
-Our definition does not specify any particular form of the governmental function(s).
-We seek to establish a benchmark, allocate maximum autonomy to each individual, and avoid constraining collective decision making by factors above the individual level.
-Contrary to many theorists and practitioners within economics and political science, this article suggests that one cannot be certain as to what governmental units ought to concern themselves with.
-The approach is thus similar to Coase's (1988ab) theory for firms, which we apply for governmental units.
-Individual market
+Our definition does not specify

-&lt;sup>21 In principle, a slice of the earth can be cut off and moved to another location, leaving empty space.
+21 In principle, a slice of the earth can be cut off and moved to another location, leaving empty space.
 This empty space cannot be moved, and is thus different from portable assets.

-Examples are permanent structures on, below, or above a surface area, masses of earth, stone, mineral ores, trees, lakes, and to some extent equipment and machinery, household animals, etc.
+22 Examples are permanent structures on, below, or above a surface area, masses of earth, stone, mineral ores, trees, lakes, and to some extent equipment and machinery, household animals, etc.

-&lt;sup>23 The physical operation of a function may be contracted out, but the governmental unit determines e.g. how tax liability is computed or whether or not there should be compulsory garbage removal.
+23 The physical operation of a function may be contracted out, but the governmental unit determines e.g. how tax liability is computed or whether or not there should be compulsory garbage removal.